Mets outfielder Brandon Nimmo is still not running, according to Matt Ehalt of The Record.

-Nimmo ran at 90 percent on Thursday and said he could pinch potentially play the field on Saturday, reported Kristie Ackert of the NY Daily News.
+The young outfielder was running at 90 percent last Thursday, and there was a belief that he could potentially play the field on Saturday before he re-aggravated the injury, reported Kristie Ackert of the NY Daily News.

-Nimmo had the hamstring examined early Wednesday, at which point it was determined the injury was not as bad as initially diagnosed.
+But Nimmo had the hamstring examined last Wednesday, at which point it was determined the injury was not as bad as initially diagnosed.

-"The saving grace was, when I felt it, I shut it down, so now it feels good," he explained to reporters in front of his locker in St. Lucie.
+"The saving grace was, when I felt it, I shut it down, so now it feels good," he explained to reporters in front of his locker in St. Lucie last week.
 "I'll be out at stretch today, and we're gonna test it."